stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Artwork Fit mode.
 Defaults to "Fit Big".
 * Improved: Double-clicking a preset activates it.
 * Improved: Edge cases for the scaling and position of the spectrum bars and curve vs. the X-axis.
+* Improved: LED Mode is also applied to the bar background.
+* Improved: The LED size and gap can be configured.
+* Improved: The font of the X and Y-axis can be configured in all visualizations.
 * Fixed: Privacy issue: The preset path will no longer be saved to a preset file.
 * Fixed: The spin buttons were not updated when switching between multiple graphs in the configuration dialog.
 * Fixed: Inconsistent state of the color buttons and values when switching between styles in the configuration dialog.